 Over a career spanning four decades, Lindy Lee has become recognised as one of the most significant contemporary Australian artists.
 Her work, which spans sculpture, painting and major public art projects, grapples with ongoing questions of self and the nature of existence.
 Drawing on both her Chinese ancestry and her ongoing exploration of Buddhism and Zen philosophy, Lee’s practice speaks directly to the heart of what it means to exist within the world today.

-Lee’s forthcoming survey exhibition at the Museum of Contemporary Art (MCA) in Sydney, Moon in a Dew Drop, is a synthesis of many of these major themes.
+Lee’s survey exhibition at Devonport Regional Gallery, Moon in a Dew Drop, is a synthesis of many of these major themes.
 The exhibition is a culmination of Lee’s artistic practice to date, and includes an almost equal mix of historical works drawn from collections alongside new works.
 When I spoke with Lee over FaceTime, she graciously showed me around her studio via her webcam, and introduced me to her studio assistants Zoe and Demian.
 It is clear that they share a mutual respect with each other and enjoy each other’s company.
 Lee previously taught at the Sydney College of Arts for many years before her relocation to the Northern Rivers of NSW, and her passion for mentoring artists is demonstrated through her ongoing employment of local emerging artists.

 One of the new works made for the show, titled Moonlight Deities, articulates this relationship of symbiosis particularly poignantly.
 The work takes the form of an immersive installation made from large perforated paper discs suspended from the ceiling, which audiences walk through to complete the experience.
 For Lee, this process emphasises that art is a “co-creation between viewer and object or situation”, rather than a static encounter.